parsatahmasebi/parsatahmasebi/README.md

-- Hi, I’m @parsatahmasebi and i'm currently a graduate student at the University of California, Irvine majoring in Business Analytics.
+- Hi, I’m @parsatahmasebi.
+I'm currently a graduate student at the University of California, Irvine majoring in Business Analytics.
 - I’m interested in utilizing data science and machine learning to create and further develop high quality services to make people's life easy.

 - Please feel free to reach out to me via parsats@uci.edu